 These Four Stages of Commitment Explain How We Interact With The World Around Us

 In the early years at Noodlehead Marketing, we found ourselves requiring more help than we could afford.
-An active consultant suggested increasing his engagement in return for partial ownership in the business.
-The potential of this idea opened me up to discover it, but instead of bringing me along, the consultant operated as if this proposition was a done deal.
-We never discovered, tested, or formalized the agreement.
-This set the stage for an inevitable poor ending.
+An active consultant suggested increasing his engagement in return for partial ownership of the business.
+He would give us more time to help grow the business and in exchange, we would give him partial ownership of the company.
+The potential of this idea opened me up to discover it, but I had reservations and instead of bringing me along, the consultant operated as if this proposition was a done deal simply because we talked about it.
+We never discovered, tested, or formalized the agreement, setting the stage for an inevitable poor ending.
+And I failed to share my reservations and force the issue to be resolved (reasonably and healthily).

-In reflection, I sought to better understand what went wrong so I could better navigate my future commitments and partnerships.
-This exercise led to the following revelation of four stages we all go through as an idea moves from concept to reality.
-And, how our volition and actions are connected.
+So, in reflection, I sought to understand better what went wrong so I could better navigate my future commitments and partnerships.
+This exercise led to the following revelation where I discovered the four stages we all go through as an idea moves from concept to reality.
+And, how our choices, actions, and commitment are inter-connected.

 Four Stages of Commitment